-In 2003 Adams joined Harry Has a Head Like a Ping Pong Ball with bassist Nathan Fenoglio, and guitarist Travis Laminack.
-The trio was a musical experiment in eccentricity with "stop-of-a-dime" stylistic, tempo, rhythmic, and time signature changes.
+Around the end of 2003 Adams left Lady of the Lake to focus on Denton based band Harry Has a Head Like a Ping Pong Ball at the request of bassist Nathan Fenoglio.
+Adams had been jamming with Fenoglio for a couple of years prior.
+The trio became a sort of musical experiment in eccentricity with "stop-of-a-dime" stylistic, tempo, rhythmic, and time signature changes.
 No musical territory was off-limits to Harry Has a Head as they incorporated punk, bluegrass, funk, jazz, metal, progressive rock, as well as other styles.
-The 4 song CD entitled Post-Apocalyptic Time Travel Core was recorded in 2005 at Foundation Sound.
+"Post-Apocalyptic Time Travel Core" was recorded in 2005 at Foundation Sound.

 In 2009 Adams collaborated with drummer Perry Justus and bassist Steven Ronk to form The Fakebooks.
 They performed as a jazz/funk/punk trio at many events and venues kicking off the June Jazz summer jazz concert series at Amarillo College in 2010, playing often at The 806 coffee shop, regular gigs at Fireslice Pizza and other restaurants and bars, as well as playing the Annual Polk St. Block Party in downtown Amarillo.

 Adams maintained a private teaching studio in Amarillo from 2006-2011 and taught drum set, percussion, piano, guitar/bass, and music theory and jazz improvisation to a wide variety of talented people of all ages.

 Dustin lives in Denver, CO and plays piano with The Fakebooks, drum set with Poor Bodie, teaches music at Swallow Hill Music Association and Avanti Music Academy and works as a piano tuner and technician.